Byron/google-apis-rs/gen/acceleratedmobilepageurl1-cli/README.md

 # Usage

-This documentation was generated from the *acceleratedmobilepageurl* API at revision *20190619*.
-The CLI is at version *1.0.12*.
+This documentation was generated from the *Acceleratedmobilepageurl* API at revision *20200409*.
+The CLI is at version *1.0.13*.

 ```bash
 acceleratedmobilepageurl1 [options]